ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

 .. note::

    It is important to ensure background models are properly linked to their respective observation.
 Therefore it is required to keep the attributes ``instrument`` and ``id`` the same for the observation and the corresponding background model.
 The tool :ref:`csiactobs` assures this automatically.

 Run ctselect
 ------------
 To prepare the data for analysis, cuts have to be applied to the event data.
 The selection is performed by :ref:`ctselect`.
 This tool writes out selected event lists into the local directory.
-If the observation XML file contains several runs, it is recommended to first create a separate folder and specify this folder in the hidden ``prefix`` argument.
+If the observation definition XML file contains several runs, it is recommended to first create a separate folder and specify this folder in the hidden ``prefix`` argument.

 .. code-block:: bash